Lord Advocate: Parliamentary and government role

-Part of government
+Cabinet role

-Until devolution in 1999, all Lords Advocate were, by convention, members of either the House of Commons or the House of Lords to allow them to speak for the government.
+Until devolution in 1999, all lords advocate were, by convention, members of either the House of Commons or the House of Lords to allow them to speak for the government.
 Those who were not already members of either house received a life peerage on appointment.
-Since devolution, the Lord Advocate and the Solicitor General for Scotland are permitted to attend and speak in the Scottish Parliament ex officio, even if they are not Members of the Scottish Parliament.

-From 1999 until 2007, the Lord Advocate attended the weekly Scottish Cabinet meetings.
-However, after the 2007 election, the new First Minister Alex Salmond decided that Lord Advocate would no longer attend the Scottish Cabinet, stating he wished to "de-politicise" the post.
+Since devolution, the lord advocate and the solicitor general for Scotland are permitted to attend and speak in the Scottish Parliament ex officio, even if they are not Members of the Scottish Parliament.
+From 1999–2007, the lord advocate attended the weekly Scottish Cabinet meetings.
+However, after the 2007 election, the new First Minister Alex Salmond decided that lord advocate would no longer attend the Scottish Cabinet, stating he wished to "de-politicise" the post.